Frequently Asked Questions

 Depending on the property, we may restrict who can apply to live there.
 These can include when we have:

 - A local lettings plan (LLP) – these are put in place to help us to create a balanced community where people want to live and more importantly, stay

 - Age restrictions – some of our homes are restricted to certain age groups for example, over 55s

 How are your homes advertised?

-Homes will be listed as ‘coming soon’ for a week so that you can take a look, prepare your documents and information and ask any questions before applying.
+Homes are listed as ‘coming soon’ for 5 days so that you can take a look, prepare your documents and information and ask any questions before applying.
 After that, we’ll advertise them for at least five days.

 Each advert will tell you about the property and whether there are any restrictions or preference groups that we will give priority to.

 Sometimes we may offer a home directly to an existing customer without advertising.
 And this may be because: